Rationality for subclasses of 321-avoiding permutations: The Panel Encoding

 The construction is recursive: we extract the panel words from $w$ in order, starting with $p_0$, so it is convenient to consider also a sequence of \emph{remainder words} $r_0$, $r_1$, \dots, $r_{m-1}$ that represent the as-yet-unencoded letters of $w$.
 Each word $r_i$ is defined over the alphabet $\mathbb{P} \cup \{ \etaleft{1} \}$.

 The first step of the process is to set $r_0=w$.
 Suppose that $r_0$ has $k$ letters of value $1$ and express it as

 so $r_{0,j}\in (\mathbb{P} \setminus \{1\})^\ast$ for all $j$.
 Let $J$ denote the set of indices $j$ between $1$ and $k$ such that $r_{0,j}$ contains a letter of value $c$ (the large factors).
-It follows from the small ascent condition and the fact that it is preceded by a $1$ that if $r_{0,j}$ contains a letter of value $c$ (i.e., $j\in J$) then it contains the subword $23\cdots c$, and so $|J|\le c-1$ because $w\in\L_c^\infty$.
 Note that $r_{0,0}$ may also contain a letter of value $c$.
 These factors are precisely what we do \emph{not} encode in the panel word $p_0$.
-Another consequence of the small ascent condition is that each non-empty word $r_{0,j}$ for $j \geq 1$ (and particularly all of those with $j\in J$) begins with a $2$.
+Note that the small ascent condition implies that each non-empty word $r_{0,j}$ for $j \geq 1$ (and particularly all of those with $j\in J$) begins with a $2$.

 We now \emph{decorate} $2|J|$ letters of $r_0$, producing an auxiliary word, $t_0$.
 We define $t_0$ via factors $t_{0,j}$ for $0\le j\le k$.
 We first set $t_{0,j}$ equal to $r_{0,j}$ for all $j\notin J$.
 For $j\in J$, we know that $r_{0,j}$ is nonempty and so begins with a $2$, and we set the corresponding $t_{0,j}$ equal to $r_{0,j}$ with its leftmost $2$ adorned by a $\leftarrow$, turning it into a $\etaleft{2}$, which we call a \emph{left letter}.
 Each $2$ which is turned into a $\etaleft{2}$ in this process is immediately preceded by a $1$ in $r_0$, which we call a \emph{right letter} and denote by $\etaright{1}$ in $t_0$.
 After performing these decorations, the auxiliary word $t_0$ can be written as